spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/9-cloud-providers/1-gke-regional-clusters.md

 <!--TIP-->

 The number of nodes and machine type will vary based on your specific requirements for base needs in addition to failover tolerance.
-For example, the selected configuration may be sized based on the expected number of applications that may be spread across those nodes, but in the event of a node or even one or more region failures, clusters should be sized to support this extra load.
-Failing to do so will result in workloads unschedulable until capacity is available.
-Various strategies can be implemented, for example upfront sizing, using a [Cluster Autoscaler](https://cloud.google.com/kubernetes-engine/docs/concepts/cluster-autoscaler) and so on.
+For example, the selected configuration may be sized based on the expected number of applications that may be spread across those nodes.
+Still, in the event of a node or even one or more region failures, clusters should be sized to support this extra load.
+Failing to do so will result in workloads un-schedulable until capacity is available.
+Various strategies can be implemented, for example, upfront sizing, using a [Cluster Autoscaler](https://cloud.google.com/kubernetes-engine/docs/concepts/cluster-autoscaler) and so on.

 <!--END_TIP-->